lark-parser/lark/README.md

 Check out the [JSON tutorial](/docs/json_tutorial.md#conclusion) for more details on how the comparison was made.

-For a more thorough and objective comparison, checkout the [Python Parsing Benchmarks](https://github.com/goodmami/python-parsing-benchmarks) repo.
+For thorough 3rd-party benchmarks, checkout the [Python Parsing Benchmarks](https://github.com/goodmami/python-parsing-benchmarks) repo.

 #### Feature comparison